Old Flames

 Her eyes shut as she shook her head, arms thrown up in mock defense.

 shrugged and then relaxed back into her former stance.
-“So…what do you
+So

 She considered the past as she spoke, trying not to let the